astrojorge/astrojorge.github.io/_pages/research.md

 ![Transits](../images/transit.gif)

-Effect on shape of transmission spectra as a function of different constituent gasses in a planetary atmosphere (Credit, Uppsala University).
+Effect on shape of transmission spectra as a function of different constituent gasses in a planetary atmosphere (Credit, Uppsala University)